MKarloPilares/MediCrypt-Smart-Contract/README.md

     1. Has a frontend application built with Typescript and ReactTS.
     2. Has a smart contract made with Solidity and deployed with hardhat to the Arbitrum Sepolia test network.

-This repository contains the project's smart contract only for the frontend application see: https://github.com/MKarloPilares/MediCrypt
+This repository contains the project's smart contract only.
+For the frontend application see: https://github.com/MKarloPilares/MediCrypt

 Features: